Become a changemaker for sustainability

 The rootlinks Learning Journey

 The rootlinks Learning Journey is a hands-on training programme that equips you with the skills and experiences to become a changemaker for sustainability.
-We've designed it together with our partners, such as the Transdisciplinarity Lab and the Student Project House at ETH Zurich.

-In the first track, you will learn about Systemic Design, a method combining Systems Thinking and Human-Centered Design to understand and tackle complex sustainability problems.
+For one thing, you will learn about Systemic Design, a method combining Systems Thinking and Human-Centered Design to understand and tackle complex sustainability problems.
 You will learn how to think in systems, thoroughly understand stakeholder needs and pain-points, assess the impact of proposed interventions, and prototype ideas.

 Throughout the 12 weeks of the programme, we will meet every Wednesday at 6 p.m. for the weeklinks.
 After an input, workshop or talk, you will have time to apply the learnings in your team, ask the speakers questions, or discuss with your coach until around 8:30 p.m.
 After that, we’ll enjoy the rest of the evening together with some food and drinks provided by us.